-Browsers like Chrome and Firefox have built-in password management features, as do mobile operating systems like iOS and Android — so, do you really need a password manager in 2021?
+Browsers like Chrome and Firefox have built-in password management features, as do mobile operating systems like iOS and Android — so, do you really need a password manager in 2022?

-Password theft is a real problem — if a hacker gains access to a single account, they can use that information to access all of your other accounts that use those same login details.
+Password theft is a real problem — if a hacker gains access to a single account, they can access every account that uses the same login details.
 And most people use extremely simple and easily hackable passwords when they create logins.
 In order to keep your online accounts safe, every one of your passwords needs to be unique, random, and complex.
 One of the most immediately useful benefits of a password manager is that you can easily create virtually unhackable passwords.

 How Do Password Managers Keep You Safe?

 Password managers provide several layers of cybersecurity.
-In addition to generating secure passwords, password managers also prevent hackers like screenloggers and keyloggers from accessing your passwords — because your password manager will auto-fill your logins, there’s no way for a hacker to steal your passwords off of your screen or keystrokes.
+In addition to generating secure passwords, password managers also prevent malware like screenloggers and keyloggers from accessing your passwords.
+Because your password manager will auto-fill your logins, there’s no way for a hacker to steal your passwords off of your screen or keystrokes.

 The best password managers on the market also provide a few essential security protections that ensure your logins stay 100% secure.
 These are the most important security features of password managers:

 - Secure encryption.
-Password managers like Dashlane and 1Password use secure end-to-end encryption to keep your data completely secure.
+Password managers like 1Password and Dashlane use secure end-to-end encryption to keep your data completely secure.
 It works like this — your passwords are encrypted on your device using a unique key that isn’t shared with anyone.
 When your data is sent to your password manager’s cloud to sync between your devices, that data stays encrypted until it comes back to your device.
 Because password managers use strong encryption methods, there’s no way for the data to be decoded in the cloud.